dhis2designlab/guides/pages/react.md

 )
 ```

-Attributes are camel cased, thus we use `onClick` and not `onclick`.
+Attributes are camelCased, thus we use `onClick` and not `onclick`.
 In some cases the JSX equivalent of HTML attributes differ in other ways (e.g. `className` in JSX and `class` in HTML).

 ### Closing tags
 ```js